Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Classification of Polymorphisms of Folded, Symmetric Promise Relations

 If $n \ge 2$ is even, then $\gcd(2n-2, 3n-4) = \gcd (n-2, 2n-2) = 2$.
 Since $0 \in S_0$, and $1 \in S_1$, we may then deduce by the same theorem that $S_0$ will contain all sufficiently large even numbers and that $S_1$ will contain all sufficiently large odd numbers.
 Thus, we may select $d(n)$ accordingly. \end{proof}

-\begin{rem} Consider the modification that there is some positive integer $N$ such that $\max S_0, \max S_1 \le N$ with the stipulation that (\ref{eq:sum-0}) and (\ref{eq:sum-1}) only apply when the sums are out most $N$.
-The theorem still holds as long as we make the caveat that $N \ge A(n)$, which makes sense since $A(n)$ is independent of $N$. \end{rem}
+\begin{rem} Consider the modification that there is some positive integer $N$ such that $\max S_0, \max S_1 \le N$ with the stipulation that (\ref{eq:sum-0}) and (\ref{eq:sum-1}) only apply when the sums are {at} most $N$.
+The theorem still holds as long as{, when $n$ is odd, the original $A(n)$ is at most $N$, or when $n$ is even, the original $d(n)$ is at most $N$.} {These follow from the fact that $A(n)$ and $d(n)$ are} independent of ${S_1, S_2}$. \end{rem}

-With this established, we can now deduce significant structural properties of the weak polymorphisms of \Maltsev{} and Parity-avoiding families of promise relations.
-These arguments are have connections to those in \cite{AGH-focs14}, but differ significantly in details.
+With this established, we can now deduce significant structural properties of the polymorphisms of \Maltsev{} and Parity-avoiding families of promise relations.
+These {arguments have} connections to those in \cite{DBLP:journals/siamcomp/AustrinGH17}, but differ significantly in details.

-\begin{lem} Let $\Gamma$ be a symmetric, folded, idempotent family of promise relations such that $\Par_{L_1}, \Malt_{L_2} \not\in \poly(\Gamma)$ for some odd positive integers $L_1, L_2$.
-Then, there exists $c(\Gamma) \in \mathbb N$ such that for all $L \in \mathbb N$ and for all $f : \{0, 1\}^L \to \{0, 1\} \in \poly(\Gamma)$,
+\begin{lem} Let $\Gamma$ be a symmetric, folded, idempotent family of promise relations such that $\Par_{L_1}, \Malt_{L_2} \not\in \Pol(\Gamma)$ for some odd positive integers $L_1, L_2$.
+Then, there exists $c(\Gamma) \in \mathbb N$ such that for all $L \in \mathbb N$ and for all $f : \{0, 1\}^L \to \{0, 1\} \in \Pol(\Gamma)$,